Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

-For all dispersion measures mentioned above, the **azapy** package offers the following portfolio optimization strategies.
+For all dispersion measures mentioned above, the **azapy** package offers the following portfolio optimization strategies:

-1. *Minimization of the risk given fixed expected rate of returns*.
+1. *Minimization of the risk given a fixed expected rate of returns*.
 This is the most common portfolio optimization strategy.
 It requires the user to input the desired value of the expected rate of returns.
 This value must be between the expected rate of returns of the efficient portfolio with minimum